Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results for more molecules

 \subsection{Convergence of conjugate gradient}

 In \Cref{app-fig:cgsteps_all_molecules} we show the convergence for more molecules and further validate our findings described in the main text.
-As previously observed, all inducing column based preconditioners are similarly effective for most molecules and lower bounded the optimal SVD preconditioner.
+As previously observed, all Nyström-type preconditioners are similarly effective for most molecules and lower bounded the optimal SVD preconditioner.

-To further investigate the unexpected differences between random and leverage score based columns sampling, we consider an additional variant of the latter, namely rank-$k$ leverage scores~\cite{papailiopoulos2014provable}:
+To further investigate the unexpected differences between uniform and leverage score based columns sampling, we consider an additional variant of the latter, namely rank-$k$ leverage scores~\cite{papailiopoulos2014provable}:

 Here, $[U_k]_{i,:}$ denotes the $i$-th row of $U_k$.
 The sub-dominant spectral directions are diminish via omitting the corresponding eigenvectors.
 This allows to directly match the rank-$k$ for the leverage scores estimation to the preconditioner size $k$.
 Thereby, the rank-$k$ leverage scores adapt to the changing dimensionality of preconditioner subspace.
 This is in contrast to ridge leverage scores: Here, sub-dominant spectral dimensions were suppressed by a regularization $\lambda$, which was matched to the overall ridge regularization from \Cref{eq:linear_system}.
 Thereby, ridge leverage scores are indicative for a fixed regularized kernel spectrum.
 Lastly, we emphasize that this definition of rank-$k$ leverage scores requires to calculate the SVD decomposition and is therefore too expensive for practical usability.
 One possibility would be to use ridge leverage scores with an adaptive regularization $\lambda$ as induced by the requested preconditioner size $k$~\cite{mccurdy2018ridge}.